-It’s 2018 and we all know social media is the place to be.
+It’s 2021 and we all know social media is the place to be.
 But how do you find the time to post often and consistently?

-Once you do the above steps, head over to Buffer and reschedule if needed.
+BulkBuffer is a neat, third-party scheduling tool.
+Create a text file, add the posts and links you’d like to schedule, upload, choose your profiles and push to Buffer.
+After that, head over to Buffer and reschedule if needed.
 You also can’t choose images, but if there’s a featured image associated with the link, it will pull that in.

 Other Helpful Tools